confluentinc/ksql/docs/installation/server-config/avro-schema.rst

 ``pageviews-avro-topic`` topic.
 KSQL uses the most recent schema at the time the statement is first executed.

-Create a new stream with selected fields of Avro-formatted data
+Create a New Stream with Selected Fields of Avro-formatted Data
 ---------------------------------------------------------------

 If you want to create a STREAM or TABLE with only a subset of all the